Early Blossom Seeley Portrait

 Revival

 It was enough to get them booked on the iconic Ed Sullivan Show, which had one of the largest audiences in the country.
 They also started making live and recorded radio appearances again.
 Sullivan asked them back on three more occasions in 1957 and 1958.
+A review of some extant videos of those shows easily suggest that Blossom fit the mold of a female Al Jolson in many respects, quite the contrast to Benny’s low-key crooning demeanor.
 Benny recorded one more album recalling the days of vaudeville and minstrelsy.
 Benny Fields and His Minstrel Men was an all-star affair with Burns and Jack Benny, and younger stars Phil Silvers and Milton Berle.
 His crooning was clearly a highlight of this record, the first released on the short lived Colpix label, a subsidiary of Columbia Pictures.

 The two albums of 1957 and 1958 were successful enough that, added to the buzz the couple got from their Ed Sullivan appearances, a revival of their career seemed in order.
 They both appeared on the Gary Moore Show as themselves, along with Jack Benny, in March or 1959.
 During the summer they spent a month performing in Las Vegas, Nevada at the Desert Sands.